 Episode 3 also contained some major foreshadowing since Aria was visibly shaken at the mere sight of Seiya, dropping her tea before regaining her composure.
 Ristarte simply thought Aria was physically attracted to Seiya, but Aria’s reaction was due to knowing exactly who Seiya was and why his behavior is so strange.

-Yes, that means Seiya has been summoned as a hero three times already.
+Yes, this new adventure means Seiya has been summoned as a hero three times already.
 Seiya’s memories from his first horrific failure in Ixphoria had been sealed away when he was sent back to Earth.
 Normally, heroes have both their stats and memories reset when being summoned to save additional worlds, but Ishtar makes an exception this time and allows Seiya his full memories.

 The battle for Ixphoria involves the powerful Beast Emperor Grand Lion and a huge army of magical weapon killing machines.
-Seiya and Rista figure out a way to counterattack, but then their quest gets a… little strange.
+Seiya and Rista figure out a way to counterattack, but then their quest gets strange when they run into an alternate version of Seiya.

 Unfortunately, anime fans will have to wait until the Cautious Hero Season 2 release to watch how Seiya and Rista resolve the SS-rated crisis.
 Stay tuned!